DBS06/OlyExifSort/README.md

 This Script detects and sorts photos which where taken with any Bracketing-Mode with an Olympus/OM-System camera.
 This script is intended to simplify the sort-out process, after you come back from a photo session.
 See "Usage/Recommended Workflow" for more information

 ## Usage/Recommended Workflow
-I use the script to identify and separate the photo-sequences which where taken with the HDR- and Focus-Bracketing-Mode.
+I use the script to identify and separate the photo-sequences which where taken with one of the Bracketing-Modes (i.e. HDR- and Focus-Bracketing-Mode).
 I usually copy the photos from a photo session in one folder and name it i.e. "Vienna", then I start the script.
-After this, I have the "normal" taken photos and the photos taken with AEA- and HDR-Bracketing-Mode separated.<br><br>
+After this, I have the "normal" taken photos and the photos taken with one of the Bracketing-Modes separated.<br><br>
 **In short I recommend the following workflow**:
 - Create a folder and paste your photos, which you want to sort, inside of this folder.<br>
 **Note**: Use a folder name which should be final, because the subfolders will be named like that (see "What does this script do" for more information)!<br>